datacraft-dsc/DEPs/3/README.md

 the form of the Starfish developer toolkit (described in [DEP4](../4/README.md), which includes a set of libraries suitable for orchestrating data assets and services according to the DEP standards.

-A typical pattern for implementing the orchestration layer is therefore for the user application to depend upon the Starfish libraries to provide orchestration capabilities.
+A typical pattern for implementing the orchestration layer is therefore for the user application to make use of the Starfish libraries to provide orchestration capabilities.
 This is the recommended approach, however implementors may choose a different model (e.g. adopting an enterprise middleware solution to perform this orchestration function).